archangel4031/LLMPhotoSearch/README.md

 ## 📒 Jupyter Notebook on Google Colab

-A Google Colab Notebook is provided for those poor souls who do not have a powerful graphics card.
+A Google Colab Notebook is provided for those mortal peasants who do not have a powerful graphics card.
 The notebook will also use Ollama for image processing and generate a vector store, which can then be used offline.

 [Colab for Image Processing](https://colab.research.google.com/drive/1Ev4veQRl2mSIBC9gkA9LfHkBDIHnxdYY?usp=sharing)